codeward-io/scan/docs/installation/docker.md

 (For clearer progressive enforcement prefer separate policies: one blocking CRITICAL, one observing HIGH.)

 ## Troubleshooting
-Most runtime / classification issues are centralized in the [Troubleshooting & FAQ](../operations/troubleshooting-faq.md).
+Most runtime / classification issues are centralized in [Troubleshooting](../troubleshooting.md).
 Only unique container-specific notes are listed here:
 | Symptom | Cause | Resolution |
 |---------|-------|------------|
 | Permission denied writing results | Host directory not writable by container user | Adjust ownership or omit a custom `--user` flag |